 - Acquired more email leads or social media followers so that they may buy your other products — success!

-Our motto here at GrowthLab for our product launches is always:
+Our motto here at IWT and GrowthLab for our product launches is always:

 “It’s not a failure.
 It’s a test.”

-Every product launch is an opportunity for us to learn more about our products, our customers, and what we can do better.
+As a Product Designer, I view every product launch as an opportunity for us to learn more about our products, our customers, and what we can do better.
 Our Director of Operations, Gretchen Leslie, suggests that, if this is your first product launch, focus on:

 - Validating your product idea (e.g., are people buying?)